David Wiley provides a useful definition in the seminal work "The Instructional Use of Learning Objects".

 You may also choose to take advantage of an increasing number of self-serve online authoring tools, such as the Canvas Quiz system.

 Publishing your scholarly research in an open repository such as T-Space is a good way to make your academic work accessible to others as learning objects.
 Research suggests that articles available online at a persistent URL are three times more likely to be cited in other works.
-A good example of this is well-organized research of U of T Scarborough Faculty Rudy Boonstra, recently profiled.
+A great example of a well-organized open access research collection is that of U of T Scarborough Faculty Rudy Boonstra.

 Learning objects and ePortfolios support a student-centric, constructivist approach to higher education.
 Consider how structured experiences in these enhanced environments can help students build understanding within your academic discipline.